 Lack of rainfall and low wind speed have also exacerbated the issue in some parts of the country.

 One of the most efficient ways to deal with air pollution in Pakistan is to plant more trees.
-Apart from that, concerned authorities must take actions to reduce the number of diesel vehicles which emit excessive carbon in the air.
-The high content of lead in petrol is also an important issue that needs immediate attention, as inhaling smoke from vehicles can result in a high concentration of blood lead levels in children and adults.
+In addition, concerned authorities must take action to reduce the number of diesel vehicles that emit excessive carbon in the air.
+The high content of lead in petrol is also an important issue that needs immediate attention, as inhaling smoke from vehicles can result in a high concentration of lead in the blood of children and adults.
 The local assembling of electric vehicles in Pakistan could play a crucial role in saving our environment from greenhouse gas emissions.

-The reasons behind water pollution could be a poor sewage system, throwing chemical wastage from factories into the ocean and increase in litter, especially plastic.
+The reasons behind water pollution could be a poor sewage system, throwing chemical wastage from factories into the ocean, and an increase in litter, especially plastic.
 Given that Pakistan is an agricultural country with an arid climate, water pollution is also harming our crops and land.
-This is also one of the main reasons why a large chunk of population in the country does not have access to clean drinking water.
+This is also one of the main reasons why a large chunk of the population does not have access to clean drinking water.

 To sum it up, water pollution in Pakistan is considered a huge risk to public health.

-One of the best ways to counter this environmental problem in Pakistan is to set up proper sewage treatment and management system.
-The agricultural sector of the country also needs to reduce its use of pesticides and fertilizers, as these contain harmful chemicals that easily find their way to water bodies and lead to pollution.
+One of the best ways to counter this environmental problem in Pakistan is to set up a proper sewage treatment and management system.
+The agricultural sector of the country also needs to reduce its use of pesticides and fertilizers, as these harmful chemicals can easily find their way to water bodies and lead to pollution.

-Steps must also be taken to ban people and companies from disposing of their waste and rubbish into lakes, rivers and oceans.
+More importantly, the government must take steps to ban individuals and companies from disposing of their waste and rubbish into lakes, rivers, and oceans.

 Like most developing countries, land pollution is a serious environmental issue in Pakistan.

 Annually, the country generates approximately 48.5 million tons of solid waste with a 2% increase each year.
-Since we don’t have a proper waste disposal system, most of it is either burned, causing air pollution or buried on vacant land, causing soil erosion.
-The rest of this waste is just dumped on empty lots, damaging the environment and leading to land pollution.
+Since we don’t have a proper waste disposal system, most of it is either burned, which causes air pollution or buried on vacant land, causing soil erosion.
+Moreover, the rest of the waste is just dumped on empty lots, damaging the environment and leading to land pollution.

-Since we ourselves are responsible for protecting our environment, here are a few more tips on how you can play your part in keeping Pakistan clean and green.
-Furthermore, Karachi Cleanliness Drive is also a great example of how we must take steps to deal with these environmental issues in Pakistan.
+Since we ourselves are responsible for protecting our environment, please check out our guide on how to keep Pakistan clean and green.
+Furthermore, Karachi Cleanliness Drive is a great example of how we must take steps to deal with these environmental issues in Pakistan.

 Before we discuss global warming in Pakistan, let’s first establish that the terms global warming and climate change are not interchangeable.
 However, it’s a common mistake that most people make.

-To further clarify, global warming refers to the long-term warming of the planet due to pollution, whereas climate change is broad phenomena referring to abnormal variations to the Earth’s climate.
+To further clarify, global warming refers to the long-term warming of the planet due to pollution, whereas climate change is a broad phenomenon referring to abnormal variations to the Earth’s climate.
 To put it simply, one can say that global warming is a symptom of climate change.

 Now, unfortunately, Pakistan is one of the biggest victims of global warming in the world.
-The heatwaves and cold snaps that we have been suffering through for the past several years are all due to the increased global warming.
-The main reason behind this is the emission of fossil fuel; however, it is definitely not the only culprit.
+The heatwaves and cold snaps that we have been suffering for the past several years are all due to increased global warming.
+The main reason behind this is the emission of fossil fuels.
+However, it is definitely not the only culprit.

-If we want to help protect the ozone layer from depleting at such a quick pace and help reduce the size of our carbon footprint on the Earth, we should consider adopting a sustainable, minimal-waste lifestyle.
+If we want to help protect the ozone layer from depleting at such a quick pace and help reduce the size of our carbon footprint on the Earth, we should consider adopting a sustainable and minimal-waste lifestyle.
 It will help minimize our impact on the planet’s natural resources and ensure a high quality of life for our future generations.

 Furthermore, apart from being environment-friendly, it is also extremely healthy.

-So, do you have any suggestions regarding environmental issues in Pakistan and their solutions?
-If so, feel free to share your thoughts and comments with us by dropping an email at firstname.lastname@example.org.
-Meanwhile, for more information regarding environmental problems and tips to solve them, stay tuned to Zameen Blog – a leading lifestyle blog striving for a cleaner and greener Pakistan.
+So, do you have any suggestions regarding environmental issues in Pakistan?
+If yes, please feel free to share your thoughts and comments with us by dropping an email at firstname.lastname@example.org.
+Meanwhile, for more information regarding environmental problems and tips on how to solve them, stay tuned to Zameen Blog – a leading lifestyle blog striving for a cleaner and greener Pakistan.